pjones006/todolists/README.md

     your solution can be processed by the automated Grader when you submit.
 Any submission should be tested with this version of the file.

-    * add the `assignment/assignment.rb` file provided with the boostrap fileset to a corresponding `assignment` directory under your application root directory (e.g., `application-root-directory/assignment/assignment.rb`).
-    (Note: You will need to create the `assignment` directory if you are copying the file.)
-    The `assignment.rb` file contains a skeleton of methods for you to implement as part of your assignment.

     * add the `spec/assignment_spec.rb` file provided with the bootstrap fileset to the corresponding `spec` directory that already exists under your application root directory (e.g., `application-root-directory/spec/assignment_spec.rb`).
-    This `assignment_spec.rb` file contains tests that will help determine whether you have completed the assignment.
+    This file contains tests that will help determine whether you have completed the assignment.

 6. Run the rspec test(s) to receive feedback. `rspec` must be run from the root directory of your application.
 All tests will (obviously) fail until you complete the specified solution.

     ```shell
     $ rspec
     ...
-    Finished in 0.02069 seconds (files took 1.63 seconds to load)
+    Finished in 0.02831 seconds (files took 1.39 seconds to load)
-    52 examples, 1 failure, 50 pending
+    56 examples, 1 failure, 54 pending
     ```

     To focus test feedback on a specific step of the requirements, add "-e rq##" to the